Alireza Beiranvand: Antwerp

 In late July 2020, Jupiler Pro League side Royal Antwerp confirmed the signing of Beiranvand a three-year contract for an undisclosed fee.
+He made his debut on 10 December in a Europa League away match against Tottenham Hotspur.

 Boavista (loan)

 On 10 July 2021, Beiranvand joined Primeira Liga side Boavista on a one-year loan, with a purchase option for €1 million.

 Return to Persepolis

 Beiranvand joined Persepolis on 31 May 2022 with a new 3-year contract on a free transfer.

+Tractor

+On 16 July 2024, Beiranvand joined Tractor on a one-year deal from Persepolis.

 International career

 Youth levels

 He represented Iran at various youth levels, such as the U-19 team during the 2010 AFC U-19 Championship and the U-22 team in the 2013 U-22 Asian Cup qualifiers.

 Senior team

 In April 2014, he was called up to the Iran national football team training camp in South Africa by coach Carlos Queiroz after many Sepahan players could not make it because of AFC Champions League matches, including goalkeeper Rahman Ahmadi.
 He was also selected in Iran's 30-man provisional squad for the 2014 FIFA World Cup.
 However, Beiranvand was not included in Iran's squad for the World Cup, without playing any match in pre-World Cup friendly matches.
 He was called into Iran's 2015 AFC Asian Cup squad on 30 December 2014 by Carlos Queiroz.
 He made his debut in a friendly match against Iraq on 4 January 2015, just before the 2015 AFC Asian Cup.